Library

 • In addition to selecting and weeding library materials, the library faculty also engage in informal and formal assessment of the quality and relevancy of the collections.
 Because there is no single, best way to assess a library’s collections, the CSUMB Library utilizes a variety of methods to evaluate the strengths, weaknesses, physical condition, currency, and use of the collections, and their alignment with the curricula.
 These methods include, but are not limited to: circulation studies, in-house use studies, user surveys, analysis of interlibrary loan statistics, analysis of online transaction logs, shelf scanning, list checking and applying standards.
 Since comprehensive assessments of the collections represent a significant investment in terms of library faculty and staff time, they will normally only be implemented in order to provide background for specific strategic, budgetary or space planning needs.

-• The library accepts donations of materials which support the curricula or academic programs.
+• The library accepts limited donations of materials which support the curricula or academic programs.
 Donated materials will be evaluated title-by-title for possible addition to the collections by the library faculty.
 The library reserves the right to retain or dispose of donated materials (sell, recycle or donate to another library).
 CSU systemwide policy does not allow the library to provide to donors appraisals of the value of donated materials.
 The library will acknowledge in writing the receipt and general description of donated materials.

-With the exception of Archives & Special Collections, the library does not accept donated materials if the donor requires that the materials be kept separately and not integrated into the general collection.
+With the exception of archives & special collections, the library does not accept donated materials if the donor requires that the materials be kept separately and not integrated into the general collection.

 The library may accept backruns of serials (journals, magazines, and newspapers) which support the core curricula or academic programs if they fill significant gaps in existing subscriptions.
 The library accepts gift subscriptions to periodicals only in unusual circumstances, for reasons such as continuity and legality.